www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 in order to be able to minimize the number of second level repositories.
 Java package name convention is a good start for that.
 ## Implementation Details
-Repo process is shell centric.
+The repo process is shell centric.
 Every interaction with the VCS directly and many other interactions are done via shell calls.
 This makes it possible, to replace every command completely, but makes the integration of these commands more costly.